MohammadShakiba/CP2K_Libra_Manual/hybrid_functional/Readme.md

 ```
 For B3LYP, we need to use `LIBXC` library functionals which is `XC_HYB_GGA_XC_B3LYP`.
 Here is the `&XC` section for B3LYP:
 ```
 &XC
   &XC_FUNCTIONAL
     &LIBXC
       FUNCTIONAL XC_HYB_GGA_XC_B3LYP
     &END LIBXC
   &END XC_FUNCTIONAL
   &HF
     &SCREENING
       EPS_SCHWARZ 1.0E-10
     &END
     !&MEMORY
     !
-This is the maximum memory for each processor in MBi, I just comment it but ! you can obtain it through computing the memory you ask in the slurm file ! divided by the number of processors.
+This is the maximum memory for each processor in MBi, I just comment it but ! you can obtain it through computing the memory you ask in the slurm, pbs, or bash file ! divided by the number of processors.
     !
 MAX_MEMORY  10000
     !
 EPS_STORAGE_SCALING 0.1
     !&END MEMORY
     FRACTION 0.20
   &END
 &END XC

 ```
 In the `&KIND` section we need to add `BLYP` potentials from `GTH_POTENTIALS`.
 Here is the example for Pb atom:
 ```